Privacy & Website Policies

 Content Development Policy

 A team of medical writers creates the content for www.ichelp.org and ICA printed publications.
 As much as possible, the team pulls from scientific reference materials and provides objective, science-based content.
 At times, when the science is lacking, the ICA reaches out to experts in the field for anecdotal evidence based on clinical and research experience.
 In addition, anecdotal evidence from patients may be included.
 The medical writing team follows editorial policies including peer review by at least two writers with an expertise in interstitial cystitis.
 The ICA makes every effort to confirm the foundation of anecdotal evidence, asking members of the ICA Medical Advisory Board to review content, as needed.

 Copyright: All information on this site is the property of the Interstitial Cystitis Association.
 All rights reserved.
 Written permission is required to copy or quote from this site, www.ichelp.org, for commercial and non-commercial purposes.
-If written permission is granted, intended meaning must be preserved and proper credit given to the ICA (and author is applicable), including the Interstitial Cystitis Association's postal address (1760 Old Meadow Road, Suite 500, McLean, VA 22102), website URL (www.ichelp.org), and telephone number (703-442-2070).
+If written permission is granted, intended meaning must be preserved and proper credit given to the ICA (and author is applicable), including the Interstitial Cystitis Association's postal address (7918 Jones Branch Drive, Suite 300, McLean, VA 22102), and website URL (www.ichelp.org).